 Mirjam Sarah Salish

 Mirjam obtained her PhD from the University of Bonn in 2016 after completing a Bachelor and Master´s degree in Economics at the Vienna University of Economics and Business.
 Since 2016 she’s worked as a visiting professor at the Economics department at the Universidad Carlos III de Madrid where she teaches undergraduate courses in “Industrial Organization”, “Principles of Economics”, “Microeconomics” and “Econometric Techniques”.
 Her research interests are in microeconomic theory, particularly game theory, industrial economics and the economics of innovation.
 One of the central questions of her work is how uncertainty and risk affect the incentives firms have to innovate and invest in R&D. More recently, Mirjam has begun to explore questions of income and wealth inequality as well as health economics.
 Together with Tom she is helping develop the INOMICS’ educational material.

 INOMICS is an Amazon Associate, meaning we are a part of their affiliate program.
-We are also partners with Rakuten and Apple Podcasts.
+We are also partners with Uniplaces, Rakuten and Apple Podcasts.
 This means that on some articles, we may make some money if a user clicks through to an affiliate link and makes a qualifying purchase.
-However, these posts are not necessarily sponsored posts.
+However, unless otherwise stated these posts are not sponsored posts.